Margaret M. Davies: Education

 In 1966 Davies graduated with a bachelor's degree from University of Tasmania and then gained a master's degree from Australian National University in Canberra.
 Her doctorate was awarded by University of Adelaide for work on the genus Uperoleia.

 Awards and honours

 In 1996 she received the Dean’s Certificate for Excellence in Teaching in the discipline of zoology from the University of Adelaide.

 She is an Honorary Fellow Royal Society of South Australia (serving on its council for 26 years) and was given Life membership of the Australian Society of Herpetologists for her service and contributions.

-In 2014 she was awarded the Order of Australia for services to science in the field of herpetology.
+In 2014 she was awarded the Medal of the Order of Australia for services to science in the field of herpetology.

 In 2015 she was made a member of the Tasmanian Honour Roll of Women.

 The species Davies' toadlet (Uperoleia daviesae Young, Tyler & Kent, 2005) was named to honour her because her scientific publications have substantially expanded knowledge of the genus Uperoleia.

 Litoria daviesae Mahony, Knowles, Foster & Donnellan, 2001 was also named after her.